LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

    Contact your account team to disable it.
 4. Customize [Automatic Messages](https://liveengage.liveperson.net/a/new/?connectionOpenArticle=automatic-messages) on your account.

-## Workdays and Special Occasions within LiveEngage
+## Workdays and special occasions within LiveEngage

 ### Accessing the Schedule/Special Occasion libraries